Components of Gr\"obner strata in the Hilbert scheme of points: Introduction

 In \cite{strata}, we prove that the functor $\HHi^{\prec\Delta}_{S/k}$ is representable by an affine scheme $\Hi^{\prec\Delta}_{S/k}$.
 This scheme is therefore the moduli space of all reduced Gr\"obner bases in $S$ with standard set $\Delta$.
 It turns out that the coordinate ring of $\Hi^{\prec\Delta}_{S/k}$ is a $k$-algebra of finite type.
 In particular, if the ring $k$ is noetherian, the topological space $\Hi^{\prec\Delta}_{S/k}$ has only finitely many irreducible components and only finitely many connected components.

 In the cited paper, we also show that $\Hi^{\prec\Delta}_{S/k}$ is a closed subscheme of an open subscheme $\Hi^{\Delta}_{S/k}$ of $\Hi^{r}_{S/k}$, the {\it Hilbert scheme of $r$ points}.
 (Remember that $r = \#\Delta$.)
 The latter scheme is a classical object of study, see \cite{huibregtse}, \cite{norge}, \cite{bertin} and the references therein.
 The intermediate scheme $\Hi^{\Delta}_{S/k}$ is the moduli space of all {\it $\Delta$-border bases} in the terminology of \cite{kk1}, \cite{krbook},\cite{kk2} and \cite{braunpokutta}.
-The schemes $\Hi^{\Delta}_{S/k}$, where $\Delta$ runs through all standard of size $r$, form an open cover of $\Hi^{r}_{S/k}$.
+The schemes $\Hi^{\Delta}_{S/k}$, where $\Delta$ runs through all standard sets of size $r$, form an open cover of $\Hi^{r}_{S/k}$.

 In the paper \cite{jpaa}, we defined an addition operation on the set of all standard sets in $\mathbb{N}^n$, which is reminiscent of the popular game {\it Connect Four}.
-Accordingly, if $\Delta$ and $\Delta^\prime$ are two standard sets, we call $\Delta+\Delta^\prime$ their {\it Connect Four sum}.
+Accordingly, if $\Delta$ and $\Delta^\prime$ are two standard sets, we call $\Delta+\Delta^\prime$ their {\it Connect Four sum}, or \emph{C4 sum}.
 We will study this operation in Section \ref{combinatorics}.
-In particular, we will define what a {\it Connect Four decomposition} $\{\Delta_i: i\in I\}$ of a standard set $\Delta$ is.
-For the sake of simplicity, we will identify a decomposition as above with its indexing set $I$.
-Moreover, we will introduce the {\it decomposition number} of $\Delta$, which measures all possibilities to iteratively decompose $\Delta$ into a Connect Four sum of indecomposable standard sets.
+In particular, we will define what a {\it Connect Four decomposition}, or \emph{C4 decomposition} $\{\Delta_i: i\in I\}$ of a standard set $\Delta$ is.
+For the sake of simplicity, we will identify a C4 decomposition as above with its indexing set $I$.
+Moreover, we will introduce the {\it C4 decomposition number} of $\Delta$, which measures all possibilities to iteratively decompose $\Delta$ into a C4 sum of indecomposable standard sets.

 Based on the combinatorial structures introduced in Section \ref{combinatorics}, we will construct a number of auxiliary schemes in Section \ref{affines}.
 All of them will be based on the affine scheme $\Hi^{\prec\Delta}_{S/k}$; the most important one of them will be denoted by $Y^\Delta$.
-This scheme will be the coproduct of schemes $Y^I$, where $I$ runs through all decompositions of $\Delta$.
+This scheme will be the coproduct of schemes $Y^I$, where $I$ runs through all C4 decompositions of $\Delta$.
 The scheme $Y^\Delta$, and the functor it represents, will be used in the rest of the paper.